 - An ample supply of needed medications that are not expired or close to expiration

-Finding an allergy friendly summer camp program for can help create a fun atmosphere for your child to continue learning, exploring and remaining active without sacrificing safety.
+An allergy-friendly summer camp program can help create a fun atmosphere for your child to continue learning, exploring and remaining active without sacrificing safety.

-Know of any directories for allergy friendly summer camps in your area or across the country?
-Have you found an allergy friendly summer camp you love?
-Have an experience with summer camps you’d like to share?
+Know of any directories for allergy-friendly summer camps in your area or across the country?
+Have you found a summer camp you love or have an experience with summer camps you’d like to share?
 Join the conversation and let us know your ideas, opinions and experiences in the comments below.